No class action vs Morgan Stanley alleging Detroit predatory lending

-NEW YORK (Reuters) - A federal judge in Manhattan on Thursday refused to let thousands of Detroit homeowners sue Morgan Stanley as a group for allegedly pushing a subprime lender into making risky loans they could not afford.
+NEW YORK, May 14 (Reuters) - A federal judge in Manhattan on Thursday refused to let thousands of Detroit homeowners sue Morgan Stanley as a group for allegedly pushing a subprime lender into making risky loans they could not afford.

 U.S. District Judge Valerie Caproni said her decision was likely “a death knell” for the lawsuit and that an appeal may be appropriate, but that the plaintiffs’ claims were too varied to be addressed in a single class action.